kien206/Introduction-to-AI/README.md

 We used some libraries such as random, math, copy,.....
 However these libraries can be used without downloading.

-First, you need to open the file game_better.py and run this python file on the terminal.
+First, you need to open the file game_better.py in the_real_project folder and run this python file on the terminal.

 ![image](https://user-images.githubusercontent.com/112222605/210299547-d9c63119-acf6-485a-a59c-fa9ee02bbb20.png)